Blueprint for Building An AI-native system for Your Insurance Agency

 | E&O risk | Lower (licensed) | Higher (needs human oversight) | Moderate (designed with guardrails) |

-The math is simple: An AI employee doesn’t replace a CSR.
+The math is simple: An AI-native system doesn’t replace a CSR.
 It makes each CSR 2-3x more productive.
-Instead of hiring CSR #3, you deploy an AI employee and your existing team handles the increased workload.
+Instead of hiring CSR #3, you deploy An AI-native system and your existing team handles the increased workload.

 Deployment Timeline